quintbro/Climbing_and_Climate/docs/README.rst

     files = ["route-finder_1.csv", "route-finder_2.csv"]
     climbs = pc.concat(list_of_files = files)

-You can then use the dataClean function from the clean_climbing module to clean the data for you.
+You can then use the pyclimb.clean function from the clean_climbing module to clean the data for you.

 .. code-block:: python